- What is Public Cloud?

 - The hosting of critical or sensitive business data and applications (communication, analytics tools, etc.).

-As such, a private cloud is a right fit for:
+As such, a private cloud is the right fit for:

 - Industries with high regulations (construction, manufacturing, healthcare, IT) and also government institutions.